daneshvar-amrollahi/Message-Passing/README.md

 # Message-Broker

-This is a simple implementation of a message-broker in Go for the following cases:
+This is a simple implementation of a different message-passing systems in Go for the following cases:

 1. one client - one server - sync